CodeDifferentlyHSDS22-23/frontend-unit01/ReadMe.md

 ![](./imgs/img02.png)

-In the video the instructions guide to coding in the browser using Repl.it, however you will be following along by writing your code in visual studio code.
+In the video the instructions guide to coding in the browser using Repl.it.
+At key points you will be asked to pause the video, and complete a coding challenge in this project folder before continuing.

 >The reason for this, is so that when you complete a unit, you can push your changes up to github, and your Team Leads can track your progress.